-- Library Overview - Library Hours of Operation
+- Library Overview Library Hours of Operation

-The Library has both primary and complementary Missions.
-The primary Mission of the American University in Dubai Library is to provide information resources and services to support the instructional programs and educational goals of the university; namely, to help students prepare for a career, develop life-long learning and critical thinking skills and to promote diversity in the student body and educational programs.
-The complementary Mission is to support the research and staff development needs of AUD faculty and staff.
+The primary Mission of the American University in Dubai Library is to provide information resources and services to support the instructional programs and educational goals of the university; namely, to help students prepare for a career, develop life-long learning and critical thinking skills and to support diversity in the student body and educational programs.
+A complementary Mission is to support the research and staff development needs of AUD faculty and staff.